-As the calibre and level of competition increases, there is a need for assistance to successful run a box lacrosse team.
+As the level of competition increases, there is a need for assistance to successfully run a field lacrosse team.
 Aside from the administrative duties that go with coaching, the game has many facets that demand an equal amount of attention.

-On a full team roster of 20 players, a coach:
+On a full roster of 23 players, a coach:

-- provides information for at least four positions (situations) offence, defence, transition and goaltending; - makes correct line changes with the correct personnel; - has responsibility for the power play (odd man) and man short; and - makes general observations to help adjust a game plan or to make improvements at the next practice.
+- provides information to at least four positions - makes correct line changes with the correct personnel; - has responsibilities for extra man offence (EMO) and man down defense (MDD); and - makes general observations to help adjust a game plan or to make improvements at the next practice.